Hyziu-03/Mamaia-Countdowns/README.md

 ✅ Add icons to event description
 ✅ Add a `share` button for each event
 ✅ Show illustrations aside events
+✅ Rethink `src/images` directory
-🔲 Create a new author image
+✅ Create a new author image
-🔲 Add credit for illustrations
+✅ Add credit for illustrations
-🔲 Replace the bell icon
+✅ Replace the bell icon
-🔲 Add descriptions to ambigous icons
+✅ Add descriptions to ambigous icons
+🔲 Add styles to `section > main > article.saved-countdowns > section > button` element from `_app.sass`
+🔲 Audit the app with Lighthouse
 🔲 Test the app with React Developer Tools and React Profiler before production